Les Saintes, Terre de Haut, Guadeloupe – A Caribbean Island Escape

 ABOUT TERRE DE HAUT, GUADELOUPE

 Terre-de-Haut has the feel of a place where time has moved very slowly.
-Its first (and only) town was settled by French fisherman arriving from Brittany in the 1600s.
-Nearly 400 years later, their influence and customs, blended with the vibrant Guadeloupean/Creole culture, has created a very unique identity that can be seen in the food, the sweet little houses and the language.
+Its only town was first settled by French fishermen from Brittany in the 1600s.
+Nearly 400 years later, their traditions—blended with vibrant Guadeloupean and Creole culture—have shaped a distinctive Santois identity, reflected in the local cuisine, charming pastel houses, and the unique blend of French and Antillean Creole spoken by many locals.

 TERRE DE HAUT ISLAND – THE SCENE